oeloeloel/forked/app/story.md

 [Turn the lights off](```change_theme DARK_MODE ```)
 [Turn the lights on](```change_theme nil ```)
 [Turn the lights fun and stupid](```change_theme KIFASS_THEME```)
 %
-%
 You can edit the display theme to change the colour scheme.
-Open the file `tick.rb` and you can see the configuration options near the top.
+Open the file `app/themes/dark-mode-theme.rb` and you can see how it's done.

 [Back to Examples](#examples)
 [Back to Contents](#contents)